He's a Dragon: Plot

-Mira returns home.
-While preparing again for her wedding with Igor, Mira realizes that she still loves Arman and cannot live without him.
-While on the boat, Mira sings the ritual song to call the dragon.
-Arman, meanwhile, is ending his life in order to make sure that there will be no more dragons and but changes into the dragon as he hears the song.
-He recaptures Mira and brings her to the island, intending to burn her.
+Mira returns home after finding Igor's boat in the fog.
+In land, it is revealed that Yaroslava secretly loves Igor's honorable helmsman, and her father encourages her to follow her heart's desire.
+While preparing again for her wedding with Igor, Mira realizes that she loves Arman and leaves an infuriated Igor during the ceremony.
+Sitting on the boat, Mira sings the ritual song.
+Arman, meanwhile, is preparing to ending his life when he hears the song.
+The dragon takes over, captures Mira and brings her to the island, intending to burn her.
 Mira does not show fear to the dragon and confesses her love for him.
 This allows Arman to finally control himself as a dragon.

 Years later, Mira and Arman are living together on the island with their daughter.
-Mira flies on her dragon-husband, who is no longer dangerous to her, and they live happily ever after.
+Mira flies on her dragon-husband, who is no longer dangerous to her, and during the flight, Arman changes into his human form and the two share a kiss.